mbfoss/neotasks.nvim/docs/expression-grammar.md

   and signature help.

 Proposed home: `util/expr.lua` (per the shared-helpers convention).
-Purity is what matters — the LSP must not pull in the evaluator's side effects.
+Purity is what matters: the LSP must not pull in the evaluator's side effects.
 `expressions.lua` stays the function **registry**; the evaluator stays in the runner.